danforthcenter/plantcv/docs/vis_tutorial.md

 ![Screenshot](img/tutorial_images/vis/22_obj_on_img.jpg)

 The isolated objects now should all be plant material.
-There, can however, be more than one object that makes up a plant, since sometimes leaves twist making them appear in images as separate objects.
-Therefore, in order for shape analysis to perform properly the plant objects need to be combined into one object using the Combine Objects function (for more info see [here](object_composition.md)).
+There can be more than one object that makes up a plant since sometimes leaves twist making them appear in images as separate objects.
+Therefore, in order for shape analysis to perform properly the plant objects need to be combined into one object using the combine objects function (for more info see [here](object_composition.md)).

 ```python
     # Object combine kept objects